Joel612/netflix-clone/README.md

 # netflix-clone
-I created a clone of the netflix landing page.
+I created a clone of the Netflix landing page.